-A number of acts and policies around gender identity exist to protect people who identify as transgender from discrimination.
+Many acts and policies exist around gender identity.
+These are to protect people who identify as transgender from discrimination.

 NHS Scotland Gender Reassignment Protocol

-The Gender Reassignment Protocol was issued to NHS Boards on July 11 2012.
+The Gender Reassignment Protocol was issued to NHS health boards on 11 July 2012.

-The Gender Reassignment Protocol contains a number of therapies and surgical procedures, which the patient and their gender clinician should discuss in detail to find the most appropriate treatment pathway.
+The Gender Reassignment Protocol contains many therapies and surgical procedures.
+The patient and their gender clinician should discuss these in detail.
+This helps to find the most appropriate treatment pathway.

 The Equality Act 2010

-The Equality Act, 2010 protects transgender people from discrimination and harassment in various areas, such as work or the provision of goods and services.
+The Equality Act, 2010 protects transgender people from discrimination and harassment.
+It provides protection in different areas, including in the workplace or in the provision of goods and services.

-The Act does not require a person to be under medical supervision to be protected.
-For example, someone assigned male at birth who decides to live permanently as a woman, but does not consult a doctor or undergo any medical procedures, would be protected.
+A person does not need to be under medical supervision to be protected by the Act.
+For example, someone assigned male at birth who decides to live as a woman, but does not consult a doctor or undergo any medical procedures, would be protected.

-The Act also protects people associated with them, such as family members, as well as others who are perceived to be transgender.
+The Act also protects people associated with them.
+This includes family members, as well as others who are perceived to be transgender.

 Gender Recognition Act 2004